DaoTwenty/GigaMIDI-Dataset/README.md

 # Expressive Loop Detection Pipeline

 This repository contains a highly parallelized Python pipeline for detecting both **non-expressive** (hard-match) and **expressive** (soft-count) loops in large MIDI datasets.
 Built on the GigaMIDI `loops_nomml` library and Symusic for MIDI parsing, it uses `joblib` to distribute work across all available CPU cores.
 The workflow periodically writes out **checkpoint** CSVs (every 500 000 files) and produces a final, aggregated result.
+The code is available in the file named Expressive music loop detector-NOMML12.ipynb.

 ---